Ducati 1098 can accelerate from 0-60 mph in 2.69 seconds

 Ducati 1098 Dyno Curve

-The delivery is very strong with a massive wheelie inducing hit from 5500 rpm which made for an exciting engine.
-Off tickover the engine makes great torque but there a flat spot between 4000 and 5500 rpm.
+The delivery is very strong with a massive wheelie-inducing hit from 5500 rpm which made for an exciting engine.
+Off tickover the engine makes great torque but there is a flat spot between 4000 and 5500 rpm.

 It is noticeable on the road and exaggerated to a degree seeing as the engine picks up so fast from 5500 rpm.
-Though, as the 1098 like many big twins has low gear ratios from 1-3, the lull is very short lived and not as detrimental as it could be.
+Though, the 1098 like many big twins has low gear ratios from 1-3, the lull is very short-lived and not as detrimental as it could be.

 As gears are a multiplier of torque, if the gear is longer than a competitor you have less multiplication of the available engine torque.